 There was only one other first-hand account of that first Thanksgiving; colonist William Bradford kept a journal titled Of Plimoth Plantation.

 William Bradford is the the governor Winslow mentions above.
-He described the autumn of 1621 as thus:
+He described the autumn of 1621 as follows:

 “And besides waterfowl there was great store of wild turkeys, of which they took many, besides venison, etc. Besides, they had about a peck a meal a week to a person, or now since harvest, Indian corn to that proportion.”